Xqhare/Mawu/README.md

 In the case of `123.456e-350`, the parser of the rust standard library will approximate to `0` and Mawu return `0`.

 #### Strings
-UTF-16 surrogate pairs are permitted by the standards but usage of them has proven unreliable in the past.
-So you could try your luck I guess, but Mawu makes no guarantees.
+UTF-16 surrogate pairs are permitted by the standards and are parsed correctly.

 #### Structure